rushweigelt/Machine_Learning_Twitter_Analysis_Tool/src/README.txt

 Variables--Uncapitalized to start.
 Functions--Capitalize to start.
-Dashes rather than camel case for multiple word variables.
+Underscores rather than camel case for multiple word variables.